Yanzhou-Wang/refers-collection/README.md

 - Chen, Zhuo, et al. "Softening of Vibrational Modes and Anharmonicity Induced Thermal Conductivity Reduction in a‐Si: H at High Temperatures."
 Advanced Electronic Materials (2025): 2500104.

+## TO Do

+- `moon2025npj_aC-crystal-like-kappa.pdf`，Moon, Jaeyun, and Zhiting Tian.
+"Crystal-like thermal transport in amorphous carbon." npj Computational Materials 11.1 (2025): 1-8.